reflectors02/Amadeus-Project/README.md

 </details>

 <details>
-<summary>Resetting Conversation Memory</summary>
+<summary>Resetting conversation memory</summary>

-Back up the database first if you want to preserve the conversation history.
+Stop Amadeus first, then back up `backend/data/memory.db` if you want to preserve your conversation history.
+Run the following command from the project root to delete the stored history.

 macOS/Linux: